d12frosted/elpa-mirror/gnu/vertico-readme.txt

   │ ;; (keymap-set vertico-map "TAB" #'minibuffer-complete)
   └────

-  The `orderless' completion style does not support expansion of a common candidate prefix, as supported by shells or the basic default completion system.
-The reason is that the Orderless input string is usually not a prefix.
-In order to support completing prefixes, combine `orderless' with `substring' in your `completion-styles' configuration.

-  ┌────
-  │ (setq completion-styles '(substring orderless basic)) └────

-  Alternatively you can use the built-in completion-styles, e.g., `partial-completion', `flex' or `initials'.
+  The command `minibuffer-complete' performs prefix expansion for the `basic' completion style, while the `orderless' and `substring' completion styles expand to the longest candidate substring.
+Alternatively you can use completion-styles like `partial-completion', `flex' or `initials', which perform different expansion and filtering.
 The `partial-completion' style is important if you want to open multiple files at once with `find-file' using wildcards.
 In order to open multiple files with a wildcard at once, you have to submit the prompt with `M-RET'.
 Alternative first move to the prompt and then press `RET'.

   ┌────
   │ (setq completion-styles '(basic substring partial-completion flex))